 What Is Niacinamide?

 Niacinamide, also known as nicotinamide, is a form of vitamin B-3 — an essential nutrient for your body.
-"In addition to being in skin-care and supplement form, vitamin B-3 can be found as niacinamide in animal products, like meat, and as nicotinic acid in plant-based options like seeds and leafy greens," Geeta Yadav, MD, board-certified dermatologist and founder of Skin Science Dermatology, told POPSUGAR.
+"In addition to being in skin-care and supplement form, vitamin B-3 can be found as niacinamide in animal products, like meat, and as nicotinic acid in plant-based options like seeds and leafy greens," Geeta Yadav, MD, board-certified dermatologist and founder of Skin Science Dermatology, tells POPSUGAR.
 Being deficient in vitamin B-3 can have various health implications, but when used topically, it has many benefits for the skin (more on that later).
 Beauty products formulated with niacinamide typically contain up to four percent of the ingredient.

 What Are the Skin-Care Benefits of Niacinamide?

 When used topically on the skin, niacinamide has a variety of benefits.
-"Niacinamide is a powerhouse ingredient and a favorite of mine and many other dermatologists," said Dr. Yadav.
+"Niacinamide is a powerhouse ingredient and a favorite of mine and many other dermatologists," Dr. Yadav says.
 "It has been shown to protect against ultraviolet damage that can cause skin cancers, calms redness and inflammation, [and] helps reduce itch and retain moisture in the skin."
 Ellen Marmur, MD, board-certified dermatologist and founder of MMSkincare, added: "Niacinamide increases natural lipids on the skin and reduces water loss, thereby reducing pore size.
 It can also improve skin texture."